 The Underwood Farms Moorpark location is also open daily for pick your own visits to the field, as well as saying hi to the animals at the animal center.

-This open-air market makes for a nice change from the grocery store for stir-crazy kids.
+This open-air market is fully open.
 Also now open: outdoor dining!
 So get groceries for the week, and enjoy a meal (or ice cream, or donuts) today.

 Something is always blooming at Descanso.
 Photo courtesy of Descanso Gardens